Low Latency Streaming: Improve Video Latency & Live Stream With no Delay!

 4. Buffering

-• Time Range for Buffering: hundreds of milliseconds to several seconds
+Typical Latency Range: Hundreds of milliseconds to several seconds

 5. Transcoding

-• Time Range for Transcoding: 1 to 10 seconds
+Typical Latency Range: 1 to 10 seconds

-6. Transmission to Viewer’s Device
+6. Transmission to the Viewer’s Device

 Decompressing live streaming video can be as low as the duration of each frame (1/30th per second).
 Although it usually values around 3 times the frame duration.
-Ultimately this is dependent on the capabilities of the viewers’ device.
+Ultimately, this is dependent on the capabilities of the viewers’ device.

 Time Range for Decoding: 33ms to hundreds of milliseconds